freqtrade/freqtrade/docs/edge.md

 ### Update cached pairs with the latest data

 Edge requires historic data the same way as backtesting does.
-Please refer to the [download section](backtesting.md#Getting-data-for-backtesting-and-hyperopt) of the documentation for details.
+Please refer to the [Data Downloading](data-download.md) section of the documentation for details.

 ### Precising stoploss range